rust-embedded/discovery/src/README.md

 - Being a comprehensive text about electric circuit theory or electronics.
   We'll just cover the minimum required to understand how some devices work.

-- Port this material to any other development board.
-I only have so much time.
-  This book will make exclusive use of the STM32F3DISCOVERY board.

-- Cover Rustic, low level details.
+- Covering Rustic, low level details.
 We won't be talking about linker scripts, the boot process or how to glue those two into a minimally working Rust program.
 The [Copper] book has information on those topics though.

+Also I don't intent to port this material to other development boards; this book will make exclusive use of the STM32F3DISCOVERY development board.

 [Copper]: https://japaric.github.io/copper/